mayasharma2110/Keep-Riding/README.md

 * Increase interaction with potential new customers.

-* Increase presence and following on social media platforms including facebook and instagram.
+* Increase presence and following on social media platforms including Facebook and Instagram.

 * Increase the number of lessons/hacks booked.

 #### User Goals

-* To see what the school offers in terms of facilites, lessons and prices.
+* To see what the school offers in terms of facilities, lessons and prices.

 * To be able to contact the school to ask for more information or book.